How to Use Immersion for Rapid Foreign Language Fluency

 Be Prepared for Frustration

 Immersion is a lot of work.
 You’ll make mistakes.
 You’ll feel nervous and embarrassed at times.
 And you’ll also feel like your brain is melting.
 The more prepared you are for this, the better you’ll be able to handle it.
 Take a deep breath.
 Go for a walk.
 Meditate.
 Clear your mind.
 And most importantly, realize that you’re learning, even if it doesn’t feel like it.

-Most importantly, you need your immersion experience.
+Most importantly, you need your immersion experience to be fun.
 You have an opportunity that not many people will ever experience.
 You’re absorbing a vibrant, new culture, and rapidly developing your foreign language skills.
 Foreign language learning programs are an adventure and so is immersion.
 Make sure you’re having fun while you’re doing it.

 The cost of immersion can make it an inaccessible experience for some people.
 Plane tickets, time off, and accommodation can add up quickly.
-But just because you can’t afford to travel the to your target language’s country, doesn’t mean you can’t immerse yourself in it.
+But just because you can’t afford to travel the to a country, doesn’t mean you can’t immerse yourself in a language.
 You can experience a version of it around your home.